 UT Tyler Department of Health and Kinesiology

 An individual interested in applying for admission to a master’s degree program in the Department of Health and Kinesiology should be aware of information and procedures related to graduate studies in general at UT Tyler.
-In addition to procedures that must be followed to meet requirements of the UT Tyler Graduate School, an applicant must complete and submit the following to the Department of Health and Kinesiology:
+In addition to procedures that must be followed to meet requirements of the UT Tyler Graduate School, an applicant must complete and submit the following documents:

 The department requires scores on the General Test of the Graduate Record Exam (GRE), except for an applicant who has an earned graduate degree from an accredited institution.
 These scores should be submitted to the Office of Graduate Admissions.